alexismrosales/fconecta_extras/README.md

 # fconecta_extras
-This repo contains some programs  and sources I made to create FConecta project
+This repo contains some programs and sources we used to create FConecta project